petyb/pandas_fine_tuning/README.md

-# Fine tuning code generating model
+# Fine tuning code generation model

 This is my solution for the test assignment for the JetBrains Internship